urbit/developers.urbit.org/content/guides/quickstart/chat-guide.md

 weight = 1
 +++

-In this lightning guide, we're going to build a simple chat app named Hut.
+In this lightning tutorial, we're going to build a simple chat app named Hut.
 It'll look like this:

 ![hut screenshot](https://m.tinnus-napbus.xyz/pub/hut/hut-screenshot.png)